ErminaTrontzou/Decision-Tree-Classifier-in-Python/README.md

 ## Purpose
-The purpose for me making this project was to gain a bonus for my Machine Learning course in University but my professor could't understand it _(mainly because he still mostly codes in c/c++ )_ so I uploaded it here.
-I did allot of reasearch for this one to just not share it.
+The purpose for me making this project was to gain a bonus for my Machine Learning course in University.
+I did allot of research for this one to just not share it here.

 ## In a Nutshell
 In my particular program I provide an array with musical intruments and some numeric **attributes** about them such as their number of strings, their size and their number of octaves.
 The last column is a label for the row (the name of the  musical intrument).